liambsulliva/HERL-Digital-Narrative/README.md

 # HERL Throughout the Years Digital Narrative

 This is a digital narrative project that I am working on as part of the HERL Throughout the Years program.
 The goal of this project is to create an interactive digital narrative that explores HERL's 30+ years of history developing cutting-edge technology for disabled veterans.
+This project is currently in active development and will be completed by the end of 2024.

 ## Technologies Used